ethersphere/bee-docs/docs/bee/working-with-bee/backups.md

 /etc/bee
 ```

-### Shell Script Install
+### Binary package install

-For a [shell script installation](/docs/bee/installation/manual) the data directory by default is located at:
+If you installed Bee using the [automated shell script](/docs/bee/installation/install#shell-script-install-alternate-method) or by [building Bee from source](/docs/bee/installation/build-from-source), your data directory will typically be located at:

 ```bash
 /home/<user>/.bee